Vaibhav1506/Tom-and-Jerry-Official-Infinite-Runner-Game/README.md

 ### Notes:-
 - If you notice any discrepencies in my game plz contact me at my email bvaibhav1506@gmail.com.
-- Since this project is completed it won't be receiving updates or any new additions.
+- Since this repository is completed it won't be receiving updates or any new additions.
 However if you do have any doubts feel free to contact me for the same.